-12) Facilitating more active engagement of the local community; Community Rail, which involves local people working in partnership with the rail industry, has proven a successful concept, with almost 50 Community Rail Partnerships (CRPs), and the generation of passenger demand growth that has exceeded the averages for the regional sector and the network as a whole.
-The RDG strongly supports community rail partnerships.
+12)Community Rail, which involves local people working in partnership with the rail industry, has proven a successful concept, with almost 50 Community Rail Partnerships (CRPs), and the generation of passenger demand growth that has exceeded the averages for the regional sector and the network as a whole.
+The RDG strongly supports community rail partnerships and would encourage Transport for Wales to consider how it can facilitate more active engagement of the local community in next franchise and metro design.